How many units to get drunk

 It used to take about sixteen shots of vodka to get me truly drunk.
 But since claiming that the wet floor was my bed, laughing at banana chips and several other similar incidents, I have considerably toned it down.

 Now it takes about 5 Long Islands or 5 White Russians(my favorite poison).
 It’s still a bit much though.

-I honestly don’t know much except for me and my friends personal experiences.
+I honestly don’t know much except for my and my friend’s personal experiences.
 Like others have mentioned, it depends a lot on the person.
-Height, weight, even gender, how used you are to drinking and what you drink.
+Height, weight, even gender, how used you are to drinking, and what you drink.

 As you start drinking more often, you kind of become more “alcohol tolerant” and need more of it to get drunk.
 Mixing drinks, for example, is almost always a bad idea.
 Don’t ask me why but It’s actually a thing.

 Another factor that affects how drunk you get is how quickly your alcohol intake is.
 If you drink alcohol super fast, you’ll get drunk equally as fast since your body has less time to process it and absorbs it faster.